google/liquidfun/liquidfun/Box2D/glui/readme.txt

 ----------------------------------
-- Removed need for type-declaring arguments when argment type suffices.
+- Removed need for type-declaring arguments when argument type suffices.
   This effects GLUI_Spinner and GLUI_EditText (and GLUI_CommandLine?).

   For example, instead of calling